 "The body heals itself; acupuncture treatments aim it in the right direction."

 From a Western perspective, researchers are increasingly examining how acupuncture works.
-Acupuncture efficacy is questioned less and less, as conclusive studies are done, but the physiological mechanisms of acupuncture are poorly understood.
-To look for articles on specific diseases, search the keyword acupuncture at the National Institutes of Health.
+Acupuncture efficacy is questioned less and less, as conclusive studies are done, but the physiological mechanisms of acupuncture are still poorly understood.
+To look for articles on specific diseases, search the keyword acupuncture at the National Institutes of Health (NIH).
 The NIH officially endorses acupuncture treatments, especially in the area of pain management.

 "Acupuncture brings the body toward homeostasis, the state of physiological equilibrium."